thriveweb/deking-new/content/services/commercial.md

   construction team.
 welcomeImage: /images/uploads/dsc_0484.jpg
 accordion:
+  - title: 'Responsible deck building practices.
+Commercial decks from DeKing are:'
   - description: >-
       All Deking’s commercial decks are constructed according to the safety standards and industry guidelines for the Queensland and New South Wales